 - The agency's main service is to preserve a sound State chartered financial community and protect the borrowing public.
-Major products offered by the Board are licenses/charters to operate banks, savings and loan associations, savings banks, credit unions, trust companies, consumer finance companies, deferred presentment companies, and check cashing companies.
+Major products offered by the Board are licenses/charters to operate banks, savings and loan associations, savings banks, credit unions, trust companies, mortgage lenders/servicers, branches and their loan originators, consumer finance companies, deferred presentment companies, and check cashing companies.
 In addition to the licenses, the agency evaluates and monitors the condition of the institutions and determines compliance with applicable statutes and regulations. - The citizens of South Carolina, the Legislature, and the Governor are the key customers of the Board of Financial Institutions.
 Regulated institutions are secondary customers of the Board.
 The Board's customers expect that the Board will ensure the safety of deposits and protect the borrowing public by ensuring that the state banking and consumer finance laws and regulations are followed. - The Board's key stakeholders are the taxpayers of South Carolina. - Since the agency is a regulatory agency that provides services to its customers, the employees of the Board are the key suppliers.
-Other regulatory agencies such as the Federal Deposit Insurance Corporation and the Federal Reserve Bank are the agency's partners. - Offices of the Board are located in Columbia, but employees travel throughout the State examining institutions under the Board's jurisdiction. - The Board has 2 unclassified and 40 classified full-time positions. - The Board is governed by the Laws and Regulations of the State of South Carolina.
-The Board is also governed by Federal acts such as the Americans with Disabilities Act and the Family and Medical Leave Act and by regulations of Federal agencies such as the Occupational Safety and Health Administration and the U.S. Department of Labor.

-- The major system of performance improvement involves obtaining feedback from employees and customers.
-Cross training and rotational assignments are also used to improve performance. - The State Board of Financial Institutions consists of a ten member board that meets monthly.
+Other regulatory agencies such as the Federal Deposit Insurance Corporation, the Federal Reserve Bank, and the Consumer Financial Protection Bureau are the agency's partners. - Offices of the Board are located in Columbia, but employees travel throughout the State examining institutions under the Board's jurisdiction. - The Board has 2 unclassified and 43 classified full-time positions. - The Board is governed by the Laws and Regulations of the State of South Carolina.
+The Board is also governed by Federal acts such as the Americans with Disabilities Act and the Family and Medical Leave Act and by regulations of Federal agencies such as the Occupational Safety and Health Administration and the U.S. Department of Labor. - The major system of performance improvement involves obtaining feedback from employees and customers.
+Cross training and rotational assignments are also used to improve performance. - The State Board of Financial Institutions consists of an eleven member board that meets monthly.
 The State Treasurer is the Chairman and ex officio member.
-The Governor appoints the other nine members with the advice and consent of the Senate.
-The Commissioner of Banking heads the Examining Division, which examines and supervises State chartered banks, trust companies, savings and loan associations, savings banks, credit unions, and development corporations.
-The Consumer Finance Commissioner heads the Consumer Finance Division, which examines and supervises consumer finance companies, deferred presentment companies, and check cashing companies.
+The Governor appoints the other ten members with the advice and consent of the Senate.
+The Commissioner of Banking heads the Banking Division, which examines and supervises State chartered banks, trust companies, savings and loan associations, savings banks, credit unions, and development corporations.
+The Consumer Finance Commissioner heads the Consumer Finance Division, which examines and supervises non-depository mortgage lenders/servicers, branches and their loan originators, consumer finance companies, deferred presentment companies, and check cashing companies.

-The following table presents the agency's expenditures for Fiscal Years 07-08 and 08-09 and the appropriations for Fiscal Year 09-10.
+The following table presents the agency's expenditures for Fiscal Years 10-11 and 11-12 and the appropriations for Fiscal Year 12-13.
 The agency's operations are funded by fees received from institutions under its supervision.